sriramab/gamamanual/G__UsingEquations.md

 But in some multi-scale models, some entities can be close.
 For example if we want to implement a model describing the worldwide epidemic spread and the impact of air traffic on it, we cannot simulate the 7 billions people.
 But we can represent only cities with airports and airplanes as agents.
 In this case, cities are entities with a population of millions inhabitants, that will not been spatially located.
 As we are only interested in the disease spread, we are only interested in the number of infected people in the cities (and susceptibles and recovered too).
 As a consequence, it appears particularly relevant to describe the evolution of the disease in the city using a ODE system.

 In addition these models have the advantage to not be sensible to population size in the integration process.
-Dozens or billions peopls does not bring a computation time increase, contrarily to agent-based models.
+Dozens or billions people does not bring a computation time increase, contrarily to agent-based models.

 ## Use of ODE in a GAML model